ecordovag/Project-Alien-Invasion/README.md

-# Exercise 12-6.
-Sideways Shooter:
+# 13-5.
+Sideways Shooter Part 2:

-Write a game that places a ship on the left side of the screen and allows the player to move the ship up and down.

-Make the ship fire a bullet that travels right across the screen when the player presses the spacebar.

-Make sure bullets are deleted once they disappear off the screen.
+We’ve come a long way since Exercise 12-6, Sideways Shooter.
+For this exercise, try to develop Sideways Shooter to the same point we’ve brought Alien Invasion to.
+Add a fleet of aliens, and make them move sideways toward the ship.
+Or, write code that places aliens at random positions along the right side of the screen and then sends them toward the ship.
+Also, write code that makes the aliens disappear when they’re hit.